Djsharma07/PulseIN-function-in-Micropython/README.md

 # PulseIN-function-in-Micropython

-The library for function similar to "PulseIN" function of Arduino is developed in this repository.
+The function similar to "PulseIN" function of Arduino is written in this repository.
 The function is written in MicroPython Language and tested on Dust sensor which can give the PWM output.
 The controller used is Pycom's LoPy.